nrfconnect/sdk-nrf/samples/bluetooth/throughput/README.rst

 After programming the sample to both boards, test it by performing the following steps:

-1. Power on both boards.
+1. Connect to both boards with a terminal emulator (for example, PuTTY).
+   See :ref:`putty` for the required settings.
 #.
-Connect to both boards with a terminal emulator (for example, PuTTY).
-   See :ref:`putty` for the required settings.
+Reset both boards.
 #.
 Observe that the boards establish a connection.
    When they are connected, one of them serves as *tester* and the other one as *peer*.
    The tester outputs the following information::